 - Get the best Microsoft Teams tips and tricks for teachers

-Brand up for personalization
+Brand up for personalization, Adobe Spark style

 Adobe Spark for Education is one of the few digital platforms that lets you create your own brand, for free.
 That means a school can have its logo, colors, and style all running throughout Spark.

 This applies to individuals too, allowing students to develop their own feel and style.
-It offers default settings so when you start creating, it's from a base that is previously set.
+It offers default settings so when you start creating it's from a base that is previously set.

 For example, one student or school might use a certain shade of orange and a certain font style.
 By setting this up initially, it will have that color and font running throughout templates, meaning whatever is created it will be in that style unless amended otherwise.

-Use character quotes, aka memes
+Use character quotes, aka memes, with Adobe Spark

 Massive marketing and advertising companies use character quotes, so why not you too?
-Now you can using Spark, which lets you lay up great quotes with inspirational images to give them more presentation impact.
+Now you can using Spark, which lets you lay up great quotes with inspirational images to give them more presentational impact.

 Grab author quotes from novels or powerful statements from scientists – this works across subjects and can be adapted here.
 The image could be of an equation, while the words are the scientist that discovered it explaining how that can change the world, for example.